Adjusters, Underwriters and Other Insurer Employees

 Insurance adjusters interface with policyholders on matters related to claims.
 An adjuster may be an employee of the insurer or an independent contractor.

 Once you have filed a claim, an insurance adjuster reviews the details of your loss and inspects any damaged property (yours or the claimant's).
 He or she interviews witnesses, claimants, physicians, police and other individuals who have information relevant to the claim.
 The adjuster reviews your policy to determine whether the loss is covered.
 He or she may negotiate a settlement with you or the claimant and authorize payments.

 Claims examiners review claim information provided by adjusters to determine whether the claims have been handled properly.
 Examiners do not review every claim.
 They focus on those that are complex, severe, questionable or otherwise require extra attention.
 Examiners enter claim payments, reserve amounts, and other data into the insurer's computer system.
 They may interview witnesses, attorneys, physicians and others involved in the claim.
 Examiners keep track of claims until they are finalized and all costs have been verified.

 Loss Control Representative

-Some recommendations may be optional.
-Others may be mandatory, meaning that you must make the recommended changes in order to retain your coverage.
-The loss control report is forwarded to the underwriter, who uses the information to further evaluate your risks.
+Some recommendations may be optional while others are mandatory, meaning you must make the recommended changes to retain your insurance coverage.

-Many insurance policies are subject to an annual audit.
-A premium auditor may visit your premises to review your financial records.
-He or she may analyze your payroll, sales and other records to make sure the data is accurate.
-Auditors may conduct some audits by telephone.
-The auditor will determine your final premium and compare it to your initial (deposit) premium.
+Many insurance policies (including virtually all workers compensation policies) are subject to an annual audit.
+Audits are performed by premium auditors.
+The auditor may collect the information he or she needs via the telephone or conduct a physical audit at your premises.
+In either case, the auditor will review the payroll, sales and other financial information you have provided to make sure it is accurate.
+The auditor will calculate your final premium and compare it to your initial (deposit) premium.
 If the two numbers differ, you may be charged an additional premium or receive a refund.